Quillor/reach/README.md

 *hint:
-- everytime you add new code/css/style and want to view the result you must call the 'gulp' command in the terminal to compile  your codes.
+- everytime you add new code/css/style and want to view the result you must call the `gulp` command in the terminal to compile  your codes.

 ### Available gulp commands